ddewaele/GoogleMapsV2WithActionBarSherlock/index.md

 ##Tutorial

-The tutorial docs can be found in the docs folder of this project.
-It contains 6 parts

-This sample application is part of a 3-part tutorial covering
+The tutorial guides can be found in the docs folder of this project.
+The sample application is part of a 6-part tutorial covering

 [Part 1 : Setting up the Maps component with ActionBarSherlock](./part1)